 Muhammad (570-632 AD), the founder of Islam, was born in Mecca in Arabia to the Quraysh tribe.
 He took flight to Yathrib in 622 AD, known as the Hejira, but took to the sword and conquered Mecca in 630 AD and cleansed the Kaaba with the Black Stone of all idols and rededicated it to the one true God.
 Mecca is the home of Islam to this very day.
 Muhammad was buried in Yathrib, which was renamed Medina.
 Medina is the second holiest site in Islam.
 The founding of Islam by Muhammad changed the complexion of the Middle East.
 The four Rightly Guided Caliphs were the immediate successors to Muhammad and rapidly expanded Islamic territory.
 The concept of holy war, or jihad, to further religious aims was embraced by the followers of Islam.
 The Muslims under the Caliph Umar captured Jerusalem in 638 AD, and the Patriarchates of Jerusalem, Antioch, and Alexandria were placed under the control of the Caliphates.
 However, Islam proved a tolerant religion in victory to Religions of the Book in keeping with the teachings of Muhammad.
 The Church of the Holy Sepulchre in Jerusalem was allowed to remain Christian, and Christians were allowed to practice their religion with the payment of a special tax, called the jizya.
 The Qur'an is the Holy Book of Islam and is written in Arabic.

 The word Jerusalem is written יְﬧוּשָׁלַיִם in Hebrew Scripture, our Christian Old Testament of the Bible, and first appears in Joshua 10:1.
-In the Greek New Testament, Jerusalem is written Ἰερουσαλήμ and first appears in Matthew 2:1.
-The word Jerusalem does not appear in the Arabic Qur'an.
+Jerusalem is written Ἰερουσαλήμ in the Greek Septuagint Old Testament and in the Greek New Testament the word first appears in Matthew 2:1.
+The word Jerusalem is present in the Arabic Bible of some Eastern Christian Churches but does not appear in the Arabic Qur'an.

 Muawiyah the Umayyad assumed the Caliphate in 661 AD and moved the Caliphate to Damascus.
 When the Umayyads were unable to take the pilgrimage or Hajj to Mecca and Medina because a rival faction had captured the two cities, Jerusalem grew in importance to Islam, and they improved the road from Damascus to Jerusalem.
 In 691 AD the Umayyad Caliph Abd al-Malik built the Dome of the Rock on top of the unused site where the Temple Mount of Solomon and the Second Temple had previously existed.
 The Temple Mount was believed to be the site where Abraham offered his son Isaac in sacrifice on Mount Moriah (Genesis 22).
 In the Night Journey of Muhammad, he was taken to the "farthest mosque" as described in Sura 17:1 of the Qur'an.